SchmaleLab/Schmale-Lab-3D-Printing-Files-Powers-et-al-PeerJ-2018/README.md

 Please reference the following when using the files for your research:

 Powers, C.W., Hanlon, R., and Schmale, D.G.
 2018.
 Remote collection of microorganisms at two depths in a freshwater lake using an unmanned surface vehicle (USV).
-PeerJ.
-Accepted on January 3, 2018.
-Pub and DOI Here when known.
+PeerJ. e4290. doi:10.7717/peerj.4290